 This is a very tricky question and sometimes even breeders can be fooled when it comes to determining the size of a Dachshund.
-All Dachshunds derived from the larger, standard size; therefore, even miniature parents can produce a standard puppy.
+All Dachshunds are derived from the larger, standard size; therefore, even miniature parents can produce a standard puppy.

 For the most part, you can determine if a Dachshund will be standard or mini by looking at their littermates and by looking at their bone structure.
-Larger feet and legs can be indicative to a larger tweenie or standard-sized Dachshund.
+Larger feet and legs can be indicative of a larger tweenie or standard-sized Dachshund.

 A tweenie Dachshund is an unofficial term meaning that a Dachshund is larger than the 11-pound miniature and smaller than the 16-pound standard.

 Why are schedules important when I have a Dachshund?

 Dachshunds thrive in an environment that has structure and they know what is expected of them and what they can expect from you.
 Set a schedule that best suits your daily activities and works in plenty of “Doxie time” so they are not left alone or shoved aside when you are busy.